 Pumpkin Pancakes with Strawberry Syrup

-For the pancakes – very simple, the dry ingredients are; flour, baking soda – some spices; pumpkin pie spice, sugar & salt, the wet ingredients milk, pumpkin puree and an egg.
+Mixing the pancakes is really simple.
+The dry ingredients are flour, baking soda, pumpkin pie spice, sugar and salt.
+The wet ingredients are milk, pumpkin puree and an egg.
 I mixed everything together being careful not to over mix.
-I allowed it to rest for about an hour and then it was time to make the pancakes!

-I kept them small – silver dollar size, because then it’s fun and you can enjoy a couple!
-For the last batch I sprinkled mini chocolate chips and chopped pecans on the batter just after I ladled them into the skillet.
+I made silver dollar size using an ice cream scoop to measure so they would be uniform in size.
+This makes about ten small pancakes.
+Really it’s enough for three servings, these are amazing!
+Another time I sprinkled mini chocolate chips and chopped pecans in the batter.
 Talk about overindulgent, WOW!!!
 For me it was a bit of a sugar overload, but for my hubby – he gave it two thumbs up.
 Devine!

 Pumpkin Pancakes with Strawberry Syrup